 - Choosing a Theme

-Shopify has an official theme store featuring themes that are guaranteed to work with full support from the Shopify design team.
+Shopify has an official theme store featuring themes that are guaranteed to work with full support from the Shopify design agency.
 All themes include many modifications you can make without ever having to deal with code.